CalvinMagezi/praxis-ai-core/README.md

 3. Make sure all dependencies are installed correctly (`pip install -r requirements.txt`).
 4. If you encounter any "module not found" errors, try reinstalling the package (`pip install -e .`).
 5. If you encounter issues with tool execution or unexpected responses, check the debug output in the console for more information about tool calls and their results.
-6. If you encounter issues with file creation or reading, ensure that you have the necessary permissions in the workspace directory and that the required libraries (reportlab, python-docx, markdown) are correctly installed.
+6. If you encounter issues with file creation, reading, or manipulation, ensure that you have the necessary permissions in the workspace directory and that the required libraries (reportlab, python-docx, markdown, python-magic) are correctly installed.
 7. If web searches are not working, verify that your Tavily API key is correct and that you have an active internet connection.
 8. If search results are not displaying correctly, ensure that your terminal supports rich text formatting.
 9. For Google Calendar integration issues, ensure that you've completed the Google Calendar setup process correctly and that your `credentials.json` file is in the correct location.